Having been vegetarian for a large part of my life, I have always been asked how someone can thrive nutritionally without meat, eggs or dairy.

 - Eating less meat is associated with a lower risk of diet related diseases such as diabetes, obesity and heart disease

-- Plant based meals are high in antioxidants, minerals, vitamins and fibre
+- Greater intake of antioxidants, minerals, vitamins and fibre

 - Eating more seasonal and local fruits and vegetables is better for the planet with less carbon footprint

-However, animal products are sources of very important macro and micro-nutrients that are not readily available in many plant based meals.
-So you don’t start feeling like a wilted piece of celery when you decrease the animal products in your diet, you will need to ensure you are including plant based foods that can provide the following nutrients:
+There are, however, important macro and micronutrients in animal products that are not readily available in many plant based foods.
+If you don’t wish to feel like a wilted piece of celery when you decrease the animal products in your diet, aim to include plant based foods that can provide the following nutrients:

-- Protein, in particular complete proteins which contain all 9 essential amino acids the body requires for proper development and maintenance.
+Protein: Especially complete proteins which contain all 9 essential amino acids the body requires for proper development and maintenance.
+Protein is also essential for building and repairing muscle, keeping immunity strong and providing us with energy.
 Meat and dairy products are the most common sources of complete proteins.

 by Emma H for go natural foods